masari-project/masari-webwallet/ROADMAP.md

 - integrated mining client (already have a working version)
 - improve tx fee calculation
 - detect when multiple tabs are open to prevent data collision
+- continue to scan while the page is not focused

 # Ideas, thoughts, links
 - take a small fee on each payment to cover server expenses